LogoOsome

 Summary

 Registering a business in the UK involves different steps depending on your business structure.
 If you are a sole trader or self-employed, you must register with HM Revenue and Customs (HMRC) for tax purposes.
 For those operating as a limited company, additional requirements include registering with Companies House while not legally required, opening a business bank account is highly recommended for financial management.
 Limited companies must provide details such as the company name, registered business address, and information about directors and shareholders.
-They also need to maintain statutory records, file annual accounts, and submit a confirmation statement each year.
+They also need to maintain statutory records, file annual accounts, and file a confirmation statement each year.
 These steps ensure compliance with UK legal and financial obligations for all business structures.

 Author Jon Mills